 Day 47-90, Foreclosure Complaint and Lis Pendens

 In Illinois, your foreclosure court case will last a minimum of 7 months, giving you time to sell the property.
 However, we do not recommend waiting out that timeline.
 When the Bank files your foreclosure complaint, they also file a Notice of Lis Pendens.
 You won’t get that document in the mail, but it is vital to the short sale process.
 The Lis Pendens is a notice to prospective purchasers that you can’t sell it right now.
 Nobody would ever miss a Lis Pendens, and it basically destroys whatever chance you had of selling your home conventionally.
-That’s why it’s so important to start as soon as possible on a Short Sale.
+That’s why it’s critical to start as soon as possible on a Short Sale.

 Further, when you get a foreclosure complaint, the Court in Illinois is putting the responsibility to you to act.
 Many homeowners do not know this, but if you receive a foreclosure complaint and you want more time, you must appear in Court and respond.
 Illinois law, (735 ILCS 5/15-1504 and 1506) allows the Bank to take shortcuts in foreclosing if you do not respond to the Complaint.
 They don’t even have to show your non-payment if you don’t respond!
 So, take my advice to act quickly and appropriately if the Sheriff ever gives you a Complaint!